nightroman/FarNet/trunk/FarNet/Readme.txt

-If a FarNet module provides commands invoked by prefixes then these commands can be called from macros by callplugin().
+If a FarNet module provides commands invoked by prefixes then these commands can be called from macros by CallPlugin().
 The first argument is the FarNet system ID: 0xcd.
 The second argument is the module prefix and command.

 Example (RightControl and PowerShellFar commands):

-	callplugin(0xcd, "RightControl:step-left")
+	CallPlugin(0xcd, "RightControl:step-left")
-	callplugin(0xcd, ">: Menu-Favorites-.ps1")
+	CallPlugin(0xcd, ">: Menu-Favorites-.ps1")

 Mnemonic for 0xcd: eXecute CommanD

+NOTE:
+- Module panels cannot be opened by CallPlugin.
+- Macros and some features do not work in modal UI started by CallPlugin.

 = API DOCUMENTATION (.CHM) =